-So, how does taxation work?
-It’s actually a sort of regulating valve, which prevents the economy from over-heating.
-It regulates the amount of money sloshing around, and under-pins the economy.
-It can be used to damp down demand, if for a while, there aren’t enough people/materials resources to be utilised.
+So how does a Government avoid an excess of money in the economy?
+By taxation, which acts like a regulating valve, which prevents the economy from over-heating.
+Amongst other things, It regulates the amount of money sloshing around, and under-pins the economy.
+It can be used to damp down demand, if for a while, if there aren’t enough people/materials resources to be utilised.
 My third piece, “Let’s talk about taxes”, explains this more, and talks about what else tax does.
-Our tax system is fairly efficient (except when we allow large multi-national companies, or very rich people, to pull a fast one.) .
-But, taxation is not a government’s source of money to spend.
+But remember, taxation is not a government’s source of money to spend.

 If you are uncomfortable with the realisation that the UK Government can spend as much as it chooses to, you may be glad to hear that there is a situation where Governments need to rein in spending, or take back money through taxation.